Poor old England!

 They’re having a MASSIVE heatwave, and now is the time that the government decides to only do the rubbish collection every 2 weeks instead of every week.

 This is causing a severe outbreak of maggots in wheelie bins.
-(A wheelie bin is your rubbish bin outside, in case you didn’t know).
+(A wheelie bin is your big black rubbish bin outside, in case you didn’t know).

 Don’t worry, you’re not alone.
 This is happening all over the world.

 In fact, traffic to this site has DOUBLED compared to last year.
 Global warming is really giving people hell in their rubbish bins! 🙂

 Here are a couple of obvious ideas for you to try to help prevent maggots appearing in your rubbish bins: